ehealthsuisse/EPR-by-example/files/PIXFeed.md

 - *ActiveParticipant*: Information on the responding service endpoint (line 11 ..
 13).
 - *AuditSourceIdentification*: Information related to the primary system performing the query (line 14 ..
 16)
 - *ParticipantObjectIdentification*: Information on the patients EPR accessed (line 17 ..
 20)
-- *ParticipantObjectIdentification*: Request message related information including a UUencoded copy of the query (line 21 ..
+- *ParticipantObjectIdentification*: Request message related information including a BASE-64 encoded copy of the query (line 21 ..
 27).

 ## Security Requirements